Ticio Escobar

-Luis María Escobar Argaña (born February 9, 1947), better known as Ticio Escobar, is a Paraguayan lawyer, academic, author, museum director, and former Minister of Culture of Paraguay.
+Luis Manuel Escobar Argaña (born February 9, 1947), better known as Ticio Escobar, is a Paraguayan lawyer, academic, author, museum director, and former Minister of Culture of Paraguay.
 He has championed the rights of Indigenous peoples of Paraguay, writing about and curating shows on the topic.

 Early life and education

 Escobar was born on February 9, 1947, in Asunción.
 His father was jurist Jorge H. Escobar, and his mother is María Rosalba Argaña Ferraro, sister of Luis María Argaña.
 He graduated in law at the Universidad Católica Nuestra Señora de la Asunción in 1970.
 Five years later, in 1974, he obtained his Master's degree (licencia) here in Philosophy.
 During his study, he was a member of the Comisión de Defensa de los Derechos Humanos en el Paraguay, a human rights group.

 Career

 Escobar is also a curator, professor, cultural critic, and cultural promoter.
 He is the founder of the Museo de Arte Indígena of Paraguay and has served as president of the Asociación de Apoyo a las Comunidades Indígenas del Paraguay and the Paraguayan section of the International Association of Art Critics (AICA).
 He was Director of Culture of Asunción and served as Paraguay's Minister of Culture from 2008 to 2013.

 He was the principal author of the National Culture Law of Paraguay and co-author of the National Heritage Law.
 Escobar has written extensively on art theory and cultural studies, including his recent publication Aura Latente (Tinta Limón, 2021).

 Throughout his career, he has received numerous international awards and honors, including decorations from Argentina, Brazil, and France.
 In 2021, he was awarded an honorary doctorate (Doctorado Honoris Causa) by the Universidad Nacional de Rosario.
 In Spain, he received the Bartolomé de las Casas Award for his support of Indigenous causes in the Americas.
 He is currently the director of the Centro de Artes Visuales/Museo del Barro in Asunción.